 HPV Testing and Pap Smear Results

 HPV testing typically occurs during cervical cancer screening, which consists of a pelvic examination, Pap test, and sometimes HPV testing.
 The HPV test is usually only given to women age 30 and older, or women who have had abnormal Pap test results.
 HPV testing in conjunction with Pap testing is more accurate at detecting cervical cancer than Pap testing alone in women over 30.
+HPV testing is not recommended in women under the age of 30 unless their pap smear is abnormal.

 While the HPV test alone does not check for abnormal or cancerous cervical cells, a positive HPV test result indicates that you have at least one of the HPV strains that has been linked to cervical cancer.
 If your Pap smear is abnormal or you have two or more separate, positive HPV tests, your OB-GYN will likely recommend additional testing to check for cervical cancer.